SwimmingPolar/infinite-scroll-example/README.md

 await sleep(1750);
 ```

-slow down response on server-side. (can be done via browser)
+- slow down response on server-side. (can be done via browser)

+---

+Because some files are referred as absolute path, you need to open each project as root folder.

 ## fake-api